Mohs Scale of Rock and Metal Hardness

 Rough outline of the levels:

 - As soft as rock (and to an extent, most music) gets.
 May be an otherwise 2 song without any guitar to distort, or a song which is generally slow and light.
 Most acoustic music, baroque pop, and Dream Pop can be found here.
 Additionally, folk without a significant rock influence is mostly here.
+Some early pop can also be found here.

 - Soft rock and most pop.
 A lot of early rock can be found here.
 This is also the level where guitar distortion starts to appear.
 The lighter end of Classical Music can also be found here.
 Pop ballads begin at this level.
 Post-Punk starts appearing here.
 The softest Alternative Rock is found here.
 At this point the instrumentation of Pop music is very soft and consist of bass sounds and a softer beats without dense layers of sounds.